Everything you need to know about TrekWeather

 Head to the Explore Map, where you can drop a pin on any location and save it.
 TrekWeather covers any point in the US, not just named trails.
 If it has coordinates, you can get a forecast for it.

 Regular weather apps give you forecasts for towns and cities.
-TrekWeather gives you forecasts at the elevation and coordinates of the actual trail, peak, or campsite you are heading to.
+TrekWeather gives you forecasts at the elevation and coordinates of the actual trail, peak, or campsite where you're headed.
 A trailhead at 10,000 feet can be 20 to 30 degrees different from the town at the base.
 You can click anywhere along the map to get a forecast near that trail for different points along your route.

 Yes, and this is where TrekWeather really shines.
 You can switch between different weather models (like GFS, HRRR, NBM, Canadian GEM, and European models) to see how each one forecasts your location.
 Premium members also get access to ensemble forecasts, which show you the range of possible outcomes so you can see how confident the models are.